 - The normal students

 …thank you very much for having read through all that.
 At this point, it will probably sound like these Vipassana courses are horrible, and the last thing you want to do is attend.
 But that’s really, really not the conclusion I want to come to.
 I just wanted to provide some context and perspective on them, so that you don’t come out of it with a narrow, one-sided understanding.
-And, taking all relevant perspectives into account, my opinion is that these courses are basically positive, with a few unsavoury elements mixed in.
-And that even those unsavoury elements are not as bad as they look when you first notice them.
-I’ll explain why in my final post on the subject — which will, I promise, be a lot shorter than this one.
+And, taking all relevant perspectives into account, my opinion is that these courses are basically net positive, with a few unsavoury elements mixed in.
+I’ll explain why in my final post on the subject.
+I wouldn’t necessarily counsel someone against going – though I would recommend trying different Insight Meditation retreats rather than just returning for another Goenka 10-day.